ibm-cloud-docs/FileStorage/replication.md

  As part of the data center modernization strategy for {{site.data.keyword.cloud}}, several data centers are scheduled to consolidate in 2023.
 For more information, see [Data center consolidations](/docs/get-support?topic=get-support-dc-closure){: external}.
 {: note}

-## Creating the initial replica in the UI
+## Creating the initial replica in the console
 {: #createrepUI}
 {: ui}